 A critical first step in obtaining research or project funding is finding the right grant opportunities.
 This session focuses on how to do so using COS Pivot, a funding opportunity database that is freely available to Kent State students, faculty, and staff.
 The session also provides information about KSU's Office of Sponsored Programs and how it assists students with grant application and management.
 Participants are encouraged to bring an Internet-capable device to set up a COS Pivot account and get hands-on experience.

 Statistical Consulting and Research Software Support

-This session will describe what software and services are available to graduate students working on their dissertation or thesis, and how graduate students can obtain research software (including SAS, SPSS, JMP, NVivo, Qualtrics, Stata, and R).
-Information Services will share how graduate students can access or obtain statistical software for their personal computers.
+This session will describe what software and services are available to graduate students working on their dissertation or thesis, and how graduate students can access or obtain research software for their personal computers (including SAS, SPSS, JMP, NVivo, Qualtrics, Stata, and R).
 University Libraries will talk about the library's statistical consulting program, which offers free statistical consulting to Kent State faculty, staff, and student researchers.

 Being a Teaching Assistant (TA) in a Science Lab